 About King’s Inns Law Review

-The King’s Inns Law Review (KILR) is an annual law journal published independently by the students of King’s Inns.
-It is dedicated to the publication of Irish, European and international legal scholarship.
-The core purpose of the Review is the promotion and fostering of legal scholarship, both in King’s Inns and the wider legal community across Ireland and further afield.
+The King’s Inns Law Review (KILR) is an annual peer–reviewed law journal published independently by the Diploma and Degree students of King’s Inns.
+The core purpose of the Review is the promotion and fostering of legal scholarship, both in King’s Inns and the wider legal community across Ireland, Europe and further afield.

-The King’s Inns Law Review is grateful for the generous and kind support of its friends and benefactors, without whom the Review would not be possible.
+The King’s Inns Law Review is grateful for the generous and kind support of King’s Inns and its patrons and friends, without whom the Review would not be possible.
 The Editorial Board welcomes donations and contributions to fund the longevity of the Review, and all sponsorship queries should be addressed to email@example.com.